DONA-club/flow/README.md

 # DONA.club — Visualiser

-> **A temporal consciousness interface that transforms how humans perceive and navigate their relationship with time.**
+> **A temporal consciousness interface and chronological repository that transforms how humans and machines perceive, navigate, and master the lifecycle of projects.**

 [🇫🇷 Version française](#version-française) | [🇬🇧 English version](#english-version)